Alaricus/css-card-demo/README.md

 * The card tilts in 3D when the mouse cursor is hovered over it
 * The card rotates when clicked
 * The card's face has a "shiny foil" effect when tilted
-* The die roated in 3D when clicked
+* The die roates in 3D when clicked

 ## CSS Features Used
 ### Selectors